 Company Driver Jobs

 Most truckers start off as, and remain company drivers.
-The reality is that after a few years of experience, you can find a good trucking company that will pay you as much as a company driver as many owner operators make, minus the headache.
+The reality is that after a few years of experience, you can find a great trucking company that will pay you as much driving a company truck as many owner operators (Unless specialized haulers...) make per year after expenses, minus the headaches.

 • Retirement Plans